 The master thesis will be evaluated by the research supervisor and an independent evaluator.
 This final assessment is made by the Program Director.
+This final assessment is enacted by the program director of the specialization followed by the student.
 The students must present their thesis to the research group of the department where they did their internship.